 Any of these factors could significantly harm our future international expansion and operations and, consequently, our results of operations.

-The United Kingdom's planned exit from the European Union may adversely impact our business.
+The United Kingdom's withdrawal from the European Union may have a negative effect on global economic conditions, financial markets and our business.